bgarcial/async_python_programming_presentation/README.md

 ```

 When this program runs, notice both task one and two start at the same time, then wait at the mock IO call.
 This is an indication the time.sleep(1) call is no longer blocking, and other work is being done.
 At the end of the program notice the total elapsed time, it's essentially half the time it took for example_3.py to run.
-Now we're starting to see the advantages of an asynchronous program, being able to run two, or more, things concurrently by running IO processes in a non-blocking manner.
-By using the Gevent greenlets and controlling the context switches, we're able to multiplex between tasks without to much trouble.
+Now we're starting to see the advantages of an asynchronous program.
+Being able to run two, or more, things concurrently by running IO processes in a non-blocking manner.
+By using Gevent greenlets and controlling the context switches, we're able to multiplex between tasks without to much trouble.

 ## Cooperative Concurrency - Doing Real Work, With Blocking Calls

 The next version of the program (example_5.py) is kind of a step forward and step back.
 The program now is doing some actual work with real IO, making HTTP requests to a list of URLs and getting the page contents, but it's doing so in a blocking (synchronous) manner.
 We've modified the program to import the wonderful requests module to make the actual HTTP requests, and added a list of URLs to the queue rather than numbers.
-Inside the task rather than increment a counter, we're using the requests module to get the contents of a URL gotten from the queue, and printing how long it took to do so.
+Inside the task, rather than increment a counter, we're using the requests module to get the contents of a URL gotten from the queue, and printing how long it took to do so.

-I've also included a simple Elapsed Time class to handle the start time, elapsed time features used in the reporting.
+I've also included a simple Elapsed Time class to handle the start time/elapsed time features used in the reporting.

 ### Example 5